TanishqKadam/NetfilxGPT/README.md

 - bugfix- if user is not logged in redirect /browse to login page and vice versa
 - unsubscribed to the onAuthStateChange callback
 - keep constant url at one place constant.js
+- rigester for tmdb api and create api and get data from tmdb now playing movie list
 -